 Many businesses operate a security architecture developed around isolated security devices, inconsistent application of security policies, and decentralized management of security strategies.
-The migration project aggravates the situation since companies opting to transfer their applications and data deploy tools to secure both in-house and remote environments.
+The migration project aggravates the situation since companies opt to transfer their applications and data deploy tools to secure both in-house and remote environments.
 In such circumstances, an enterprise will need to control the security sprawl and implement a centralized security strategy by following these steps:

 - Determine if the organization has put in place appropriate policies and procedures for the present and proposed IT environments

 - Perform a gap analysis for how a cloud environment will alter the security paradigm

 - Establish the impacts of a cloud-based network on overall risk management

 Similarly, a business should model and understand data flows and bandwidth requirements to ensure that recommended security controls meet performance requirements.
 The current environment’s baseline should also provide a map of existing roles and responsibilities, including the personnel required to migrate and operate the workloads.
 Enterprises should also filter out unnecessary data to save on storage costs and time.